waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`map_partition_analyzer`:** A tool that takes map XML and a start coordinate, performs a BFS, and returns all reachable tiles.
 This would programmatically verify reachability before pathfinding.
 - **HM Automation Toolchain:** A toolchain to automate using HMs outside of battle.
 - **Pathing Strategist/Chunker:** A tool to break down long paths on maps with forced movement (like Cycling Road).
+- **Multi-Step Navigation Agent:** An agent that can create a high-level plan involving multiple steps, such as navigating to an obstacle, removing it, and then navigating to the final destination.
+This would be useful for situations like the current one with the cuttable tree.